akashdas765/Xtern_assesment/README.md

 4. **Bias Mitigation:** Be aware of potential biases in the data and take measures to mitigate them.
 5. **Data Retention and Deletion:** Comply with data retention policies for ethical and legal reasons.

-Feel free to adapt and expand this README to suit your specific use case.